Princess Peach: Critical reception

-Josh Straub of Game Informer cited the repeated failure to find the princess in the first Super Mario Bros. game as one of the most memorable moments in gaming history, stating that reaching the end of a world and being told by a Toad, "But our princess is in another castle!" was a "method of torture" that forced the player to face another round of platforming.
-Peter Tieryas, writer of Kotaku, considered Peach to be the best character in Super Mario Bros.
+Josh Straub of Game Informer named the repeated failure to find the princess in the first Super Mario Bros. game as one of the most memorable moments in gaming history, stating that reaching the end of a world and being told by a Toad, "But our princess is in another castle!" was a "method of torture" that forced the player to face another round of platforming.
+Kotaku writer Peter Tieryas considered Peach to be the best character in Super Mario Bros.
 2 and emphasized that her floating ability was the first of Nintendo's solutions for fine-tuning jumping in platform games.
-Matt Kamen of Wired appreciated the plot of Super Mario Sunshine for having "a bit more impetus to a game than 'rescue Peach (again) and felt that this offered more depth and personality to the characters.
-Video Games Chronicles Chris Scullion said that Peach's starring role in Super Princess Peach should have been a turning point for the character but ended up as "an average platformer with a questionable central mechanic" by focusing on her "getting emotional".
-In his review of Super Princess Peach, Mark Bozon of IGN thought that Peach's emotion powers and use of coins to shop were "borderline insulting" and seemed like "a girls game made by guys."
+Matt Kamen of Wired UK appreciated the plot of Super Mario Sunshine for having "a bit more impetus to a game than 'rescue Peach (again) and felt that this offered more depth and personality to the characters.
+Super Princess Peach having Peach as the heroine and protagonist instead of the damsel in distress was praised by many outlets.
+Video Games Chronicles Chris Scullion said that Peach's starring role in the game should have been a turning point for the character but considered it "an average platformer with a questionable central mechanic" by focusing on her "getting emotional".
+Mark Bozon of IGN thought that Peach's emotion powers and use of coins to shop were "borderline insulting" and seemed like "a girls game made by guys."
+Brett Elston from GamesRadar+ conversely considered Peach's emotions "useful tools" used in a "constructive manner" to clear obstacles and defeat enemies, and stated that using them was "more fun than just jumping around".
+Jordan Biordi of CGMagazine defended the game's design by remarking that its intention was to show "actively feeling and expressing emotion as a way to solve problems" and noted that Peach was not portrayed as overwhelmed by uncontrollable feelings but contrarily being able to freely control them at will.
+They framed the negative commentary as "a patriarchy-driven reading problem", and felt the focus on emotions was an empowering design choice for its time rather than a flaw.
 Mike Sholars of Kotaku felt that the introduction of Rosalina in Super Mario Galaxy impacted the Super Mario series so that it no longer needed to rely on the concept of saving the princess and enabled Peach to be more than a plot device.